 SARAH L. KAUFMAN is a Pulitzer Prize-winning critic, author, journalist and educator.
 For more than 30 years, she has focused on the union of art and everyday living.
-As the dance critic and senior arts writer of the Washington Post, she has written about the performing arts, pop culture, sports and personal expression since 1993.
-She earned her MSJ from Northwestern University, has taught and lectured around the country and is a former French-American Foundation Journalism Fellow.
+As the chief dance critic and senior arts writer of The Washington Post, she writes about the performing arts, pop culture, sports, science and personal expression.
+She is also a 2018 Princeton University McGraw Professor of Writing and a visiting lecturer in the Humanities Council.
+Sarah is a faculty member of the National Critics Institute at the Eugene O’Neill Theater Center, and a co-founder and director of the Institute for Dance Advocacy and Journalism at the Kennedy Center, which trains college students in critical writing.
+A former French-American Foundation Journalism Fellow and U.S. Senate Page, Sarah attended the University of Maryland and earned her MSJ from Northwestern University.
 Her first book, THE ART OF GRACE, was a Washington Post Notable Book of 2015 and a Barnes & Noble Discover Great New Writers Award Winner.

 Find Sarah’s essays, features and criticism for the Washington Post here.